grafana/loki/docs/sources/send-data/fluentbit/community-plugin.md

 }
 ```

-and a LabelMap file as follow :
+and a LabelMap file as follows :

 ```json
 {